Western United FC: Origins and early success (2018–2024)

-Ownership challenges and financial uncertainty; hiatus (2025–26)
+Ownership challenges and financial uncertainty

 Debts and wind-up

 On 1 May 2025, it was reported that the club was subject to a player registration ban by FIFA, effective until the January 2027 transfer window.
 Media reports indicated that this was due to a dispute with former player Aleksandar Prijovic.

 On 2 May, the club's owners announced that KAM Melbourne would acquire a majority stake in the club, subject to the approval of Australian Professional Leagues and Football Australia.
 Later that month the club was served with breach notices by both their men's and women's teams over unpaid wages.
 It was reported on 2 August that the club lost $11 million in the 2023/24 financial year, with liabilities exceeding assets by more than $55 million, and a deficit of more than $12m for the preceding period.
 By this point the proposed KAM Melbourne takeover had not eventuated and then they formally pulled out on 27 August.

 On 29 August, the club's parent company WMG Football Club Limited was placed in liquidation, after a Federal Court order.
 However, the club attempted to argue that it found "a fresh $15 million investment to pay off their debts" and simply needed an adjournment to resolve the situation.

-Later that day, Western United appealed the decision.
+In April 2026, it was announced that a new wind-up action was served on Western Melbourne Group, with a hearing scheduled for June 2026.